joakim/bismark/extras.md

 ### Comments

-Comments are enclosed in square brackets that start with and optionally end with `-`.
+Comments are enclosed in square brackets that start and end with `-`.

 	[- An inline comment for future reference -]